When your business should use crowfunding to grow

 But just as small business financing has expanded in recent years, so too has crowdfunding.
 Here’s a rundown of the four main types of crowdfunding and why they might appeal to you:

-This is the standard crowdfunding model, where you offer an incentive (material or otherwise) to users for investing in your idea.
+This is one of the best-known crowdfunding models.
+With rewards-based crowdfunding, you offer an incentive (material or otherwise) to users for investing in your idea.
 You may offer different “tiers” of rewards or incentives depending on how much a user contributes, from a shout-out via social media to an item pre-order to other merchandise.

 Also known as seed crowdfunding, this method is popular because businesses can offer non-monetary or low-cost rewards in exchange for investments.
 The goal, of course, is to not materially affect the amount of money you take in from investors.
 Only high-level contributors should receive costly rewards, such as branded swag, or in-person experiences that will cut into your working hours (e.g., bringing a backer to visit your workspace, or taking them out to dinner).
 Check out this list of 96 reward ideas for inspiration.